LinguaLatina/texts/docs/files/index.md

-Texts in CEX format are grouped in subdirectories by their orthography
+Texts in CEX format are grouped in subdirectories by their orthography.